Category

 福岡 万里子(ふくおか まりこ)

-Mariko Fukuoka, Copywriter, Dentsu Inc. Creative Planning Division 1.
+Mariko Fukuoka, Copywriter , Dentsu Inc. Creative Planning Division 1.
 Born in Tokyo in 1989.
-Focuses on engaging with a brand's essence and capturing the spirit of the times through copywriting and concept development.
-Major works include Ad Museum Tokyo's "Beautiful Mutations" and Isehan's "Face Recruitment, We're Starting."
-Awards include Cannes Lions Grand Prix, One Show Gold, Spikes Asia Gold, ADFEST Gold, TCC Newcomer Award, ACC Award, Newspaper Advertising Award, etc.
+Engages in copywriting and concept creation, valuing a focus on a brand's essence and capturing the spirit of the times.Major works include Ad Museum Tokyo's "Beautiful Mutations" and Isehan's "Face Recruitment, We're Starting."
+Awards include Cannes Lions Grand Prix, One Show Gold, Spikes Asia Gold, ADFEST Gold, TCC Newcomer Award, ACC Award, and Newspaper Advertising Award.

-Umezawa: As a member of the BP (Business Production) Bureau, I was also allowed to participate in the weekly two-hour creative meetings, which provided me with invaluable experience.
-We'd look at station materials and design drafts together, debating this and that while moving forward.
+Umezawa: As a member of the BP (Business Production) Bureau, I was also allowed to participate in the weekly two-hour creative meetings, which provided me with invaluable experience.We'd look at station materials and design drafts together, debating back and forth while moving forward.
 Opinions sometimes clashed, but through repeated dialogue, I felt the work steadily improving.
-I take pride in believing BP staff understand the client best, and I learned the importance of having the courage to actively engage in meetings as a BP staff member.
-And since we ultimately won at Cannes, it's a project I'll never forget.
+I take pride in believing BP members understand the client best, and I learned the importance of having the courage to actively engage in meetings as a BP member.
+And since we ultimately won Cannes, it's a project I'll never forget.

 梅沢 真実(うめざわ まみ)

-Mami Umezawa, Account Lead, Dentsu Business Producers Division 19.
+Mami Umezawa, Account Lead, Business Producers Division 19.
 Born in Tokyo in 1994.
-Joined current position after working at a web advertising agency.
+Joined current position after working at a web-based advertising agency.
 Involved in various JR East Japan promotions.
 Currently focuses on launching campaigns and devising strategies to solve various challenges, primarily centered around JR East Japan's Suica and tourism mobility.

 Yagi: That's right, when we started this project, we said we'd make it one we'd never forget.
 As everyone gets busier with different projects going forward, we might forget past work, but this one will surely stay in everyone's memory.